 It was Looff's son, Arthur, who convinced the Boardwalk to replace the Scenic Railway ride with a "modern" wooden roller coaster.
-The Giant Dipper coaster opened in 1924 and soon became the park's most popular ride; it has carried more than 46 million riders and joins the carousel as a National Historic Landmark.
+The Giant Dipper coaster opened May 17, 1924 and soon became the park's most popular ride; it has carried more than 68 million riders and joins the carousel as a National Historic Landmark.

-During the 1930s and 1940s, business at the Boardwalk tapered off due to the Depression and World War II, but the Cocoanut Grove ballroom was in its prime, featuring dancing with some of the biagest names of the bia band erg.
+During the 1930s and 1940s, business at the Boardwalk tapered off due to the Great Depression and World War II, but the Cocoanut Grove ballroom was in its prime, featuring dancing with some of the biggest names of the big band era.

 The Boardwalk and Cocoanut Grove continue to thrive as a major California destination.
-The park offers more than 30 rides, four arcades with both vintage machines and hundreds of modern video games, a game deck, 26 games of skill, 30 food vendors, an electronic shooting gallery, indoor miniature golf and over 15 gift shops with everything from beachwear to sunglasses and jewelry.
-The Cocoanut Grove complex hosts a variety of events: trade shows, conferences, dances, parties, conventions, banquets and wedding receptions.
+The park offers more than 40 rides and attractions, four arcades with hundreds of modern video games, a game deck, 22 midway games, 42 food locations, an electronic shooting gallery, and 9 gift shops with everything from beachwear to jewelry.
+The Cocoanut Grove complex hosts a variety of events: trade shows, conferences, dances, parties, conventions, banquets, and wedding receptions.

-The historic park is fronted by a mile-long beach, cleaned and sifted during the year by Boardwalk staff-the same unique beach that launched Santa Cruz as a tourist attraction more than a century ago.
+The historic park is fronted by a mile-long beach-the same unique beach that launched Santa Cruz as a tourist attraction more than a century ago.

-The Santa Cruz Beach Boardwalk is open daily Memorial Day to Labor Day and most weekends and holidays during the year.
+The Santa Cruz Beach Boardwalk is open daily for Spring Break and Summer and most weekends and holidays during the year.
 There is still no admission charge.

-Santa Cruz Beach Boardwalk • 400 Beach Street • Santa Cruz, CA 95060 (831) 423-5590 www.beachboardwalk.com
+400 Beach Street - Santa Cruz, CA 95060 (831) 423-5590 | beachboardwalk.com